100grams/gitlab-hooks/README.md

 These are the hooks that we use to post to Asana and send a message to HipChat whenever we push to a GitLab repository.

 To use this simply fill out the env.rb file with the required credentials.

+Run this app from any machine like so: `ruby gitlab-hooks.rb -e production` After that you can set up your hook in gitlab like this:
+`http://your.domain:4567?room=myroom` where the room paramater specifies the HipChat room that will be posted to.

 Mention the Asana task ID in your commit, like `This commit is about #1234566776`, and this will post a message to that task.